cdrischler/compphysics-summer-tutorials/journals.md

 __What are common scientific journals I should know about?__

 The answer to this question depends on your specific scientific research interests and needs.
-[Journal Citation Reports (JCR)](https://en.wikipedia.org/wiki/Journal_Citation_Reports) and journal metrics, such as the [Impact Factor](https://en.wikipedia.org/wiki/Impact_factor), might help be helpful (but also misleading at times).
+[Journal Citation Reports (JCR)](https://en.wikipedia.org/wiki/Journal_Citation_Reports) and journal metrics, such as the [Impact Factor](https://en.wikipedia.org/wiki/Impact_factor), might be helpful (but also misleading at times).
 For instance, [here](https://journals.aps.org/metrics) are the metrics for the APS journals.

-Below is an _incomplete_ list of popular ([peer-reviewed](https://en.wikipedia.org/wiki/Peer_review)) journals.
+Below is an _incomplete_ list of popular ([peer-reviewed](https://en.wikipedia.org/wiki/Peer_review)) journals in nuclear physics.
 (Note that not all articles and/or journals are open-access.)

 * [American Physical Society (APS) journals](https://journals.aps.org/about), including
     - **Physical Review C (PRC)** publishes leading research in all areas of experimental and theoretical nuclear physics.